 Red Flags — Construction-Specific Scams to Avoid

 Red flag #1: Below-minimum-wage offers disguised as "trainee" pay.
 Some construction subcontractors try to pay SSW workers below the prefectural minimum wage by labeling them as "trainees" or "assistants".
-This is illegal.
+This violates Article 4 of the Minimum Wage Act, punishable by up to ¥500,000 in fines.
 SSW workers are full employees and must be paid at least minimum wage.

 Red flag #2: Subcontracting chain confusion.
 Construction in Japan often involves multiple layers of subcontractors.
 Make sure you know exactly which company is your legal employer (the one whose name is on your employment contract) — not just the company at the worksite.

 Red flag #3: Mandatory overtime without overtime pay.
 Some employers expect 60+ hours/week but only pay for 40.
-This is illegal under Japan's Labor Standards Act.
+This violates Article 37 of Japan's Labor Standards Act (mandatory premium pay for overtime), punishable by up to 6 months imprisonment or ¥300,000 fine.
 Confirm that all overtime is paid and how it's calculated before signing.

 Red flag #4: Withheld certifications or licenses.
-Some bad employers refuse to support or pay for certifications (玉掛け, フォークリフト, etc.) to keep workers locked into low-skilled, low-pay roles.
+Some bad employers refuse to support or pay for certifications to keep workers locked into low-skilled, low-pay roles.
 A good employer actively supports your qualification growth.

 Frequently Asked Questions